shivkumar98/FreeCodeCamp-Projects/03 - Relational Database/08 - Learn Advanced Bash by Building a Kitty Ipsum Translator/README.md

     ![](2022-12-27-12-58-42.png)

-- Number of appearences of word beginning with 'meow':
+- Number of appearences of words beginning with 'meow':

         ~/project$ echo -e "\nNumber of times meow or meowzer appears:" >> kitty_info.txt